 Chris and his wife, Paige Allocco, are the proud and tired parents of Asher, Caleb, and Eden…and another “bun in the oven”.

 Kathy is a native of Burbank and spent most of her adult life navigating both the southern California freeways and the United Airlines skyways.
 Kathy often tells people she is a “recovering banker” having spent over 30 years working in various banking roles (thus the millions of airline miles) before responding to the gentle (and, frankly, not so gentle) nudging from God to go to seminary.
-After graduating from Fuller Theological Seminary, Kathy joined Westwood UMC as the Children’s and Youth Pastor.
-She spent several great years in this role before she left to take a pastoral position closer to her home in Valencia.
-Kathy has now returned to WUMC in a new position as Minister of Children’s Ministry, Administration, and Creative Connections.
-She is excited for the opportunity to meld two of her spiritual gifts – administration and teaching.
+Since Kathy graduated from Fuller Theological Seminary she has ministered to families, children and youth.
+At Westwood UMC, she is also responsible for the administration of the church.
+Kathy is excited to have an opportunity to combine two of her spiritual gifts into one job: teaching and administration!”